mihben/ngx-configuration/README.md

 # ngx-configuration
 [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=mihben_ngx-configuration)](https://sonarcloud.io/summary/new_code?id=mihben_ngx-configuration)

-The `ngx-configuration` packages provide ease-to-use solution for handling dynamic configuration in [Angular](https://angular.dev) webapplications.
+The `ngx-configuration` package provides ease-to-use solution for handling dynamic configuration in [Angular](https://angular.dev) webapplications.
 In an [Angular](https://angular.dev) application the configurations are built-in the application code, it means have to be defined build time.
-The `ngx-configuration-core` and `ngx-configuration-options` packages make possible to define the configurations runtime, use those as separated objects in the application and validate the defined values.
+The package makes possible to define the configurations runtime, use those as separated objects in the application and validate the defined values.

 ### Features
 - Reading JSON configuration from external source